davidgundry/explicit-instructions/design/pre-registration.md

 The following will be excluded:

 1. Participants reporting their age as under 18
-2. Participants reporting their first langauge as other than English.
+2. Participants reporting their first language as other than English.
 3. Participants with fewer than 16 moves
 4. Participants reporting a bug